 A distinctive feature of Southern Song warfare was the emphasis on naval warfare, particularly in the Yangtze river system.
 In operations against the Jurchen navy in 1161, the Song fleets deployed fast paddle-wheeled warships armed with catapults which fired gunpowder bombs – the first recorded use of gunpowder in warfare.
 These new weapons won them two famous battles in that year.
 Other military innovations were bazooka-like weapons made from bamboo for firing explosives, and iron-clad carts.

 The Yuan military establishment was composed of garrisons scattered throughout China, with land attached to them for their upkeep, worked by enserfed Chinese peasants.
-The largest concentration of forces was stationed in and around the capital, with the elite palace guard, staffed by the sons of Mongol nobles, at the centre.
+The largest concentration of forces was stationed in and around the capital, with the elite palace guard, staffed by the sons of Mongol nobles, at the center.

 The Yuan army was made up of troops with different levels of status and pay.
 These reflected the Mongol notion of ethnic ranking, and in descending order were Mongol tribesmen, allied central Asian tribesmen (mostly Uighurs and Turks), North Chinese, and at the bottom, South Chinese.

 Military service under the Mongols was hereditary; and indeed ranks within it became more or less hereditary as well.
 The civilian population provided a militia for local policing and anti-brigandage duties.
 Otherwise the native population was strictly forbidden to have weapons.